Wanna Date?: Here's What Happened After Shark Tank

 As one of the world's first date spreads, according to the brand, the five shark investors — Barbara Corcoran, Mark Cuban, Lori Greiner, Daymond John, and Kevin O'Leary — were certainly intrigued.
 Bartow provided them all with four mouthwatering date spread flavors to try: chocolate, vanilla, cinnamon, and pumpkin spice.
 But, did any of the sharks actually take the fruity bait?

 When she appeared on "Shark Tank," Wanna Date? founder Melissa Bartow asked for a $100,000 investment for a 20% stake in her company.
-Bartow explained to the sharks what set her brand apart from other spreads — namely, her products are all-natural, vegan, allergen-free, and only have 30 calories per serving.
+Bartow explained to the Sharks what set her brand apart from other spreads — namely, her products were all-natural, vegan, allergen-free, and only had 30 calories per serving.
 "It's the perfect go-to alternative for any nut butter or syrup out there," she told the panel, predicting that dates would be the next big food trend to come, akin to avocados and cauliflower.

 Daymond John was one of the first to voice his concerns, asking if the calorie count was correct because the spread tasted so sweet, which led Kevin O'Leary to launch into a short, yet riveting, history lesson about the edible fruit.
 "What people don't understand about the date, it's one of the healthiest fruits on Earth, and actually, it's lower [in calories] than many fruits," O'Leary explained.